-I specialise in providing risk advice & insurance solutions to the construction sector including property developers, contractors, engineers, tradesmen & specialist construction consultants.
+I specialise in providing risk advice & insurance solutions for the real estate sector including commercial & residential property owners, property investors, managing agents & specialist property consultants.

-To find out if I can help you insurance your construction business, use my super simple online booking system to set up a meeting with me.
+To find out if I can help you insure your property business, use my super simple online booking system to set up a meeting with me.

 Construction projects can be complicated undertakings, and if any problems were to arise before the project is completed, things can become difficult to resolve.
 Imagine you are working on the framework of a two-storey detached home.
 One night, a devastating summer storm rolls in and relentlessly batters the building site, effectively undoing several weeks of progress.

 Most people think that only businesses in certain industries such as waste management or chemicals manufacturing need environmental impairment liability.
 However, all businesses need to assess their environmental liability risks and review how their activities could affect the surrounding environment.
 Natural or man-made pollutants can be released through many different processes, and they take several different forms—including gases, powders and liquids.
 Businesses may not even be aware that they are gradually poisoning the surrounding environment by leaking pollutants.

 So, you’ve decided to go green by buying or renting a BREEAM-certified building for your business.
 In addition to a reputational boost for taking strides to help the environment, you will likely also be saving on heating and electricity costs.
 The next step is to look at your insurance policies and make sure your investment is protected as well as that you are covered for the perils associated with green properties and buildings.

 Warehouses are the vital links between businesses and their customers.
 Without the support of proper warehousing and distribution services, businesses’ already tenuous supply chains can snap under the pressure.
 This could result in products not being able to find their way to customers and businesses subsequently collapsing… But purchasing a comprehensive warehousing and distribution insurance policy can protect against these risks and more.